 - Salicylic acid shampoos.
 These help remove flaky skin from the scalp but may leave it dry, which can lead to more flaking.

-If your child's dandruff doesn't respond to over-the-counter dandruff shampoos, or if seborrhea develops in places other than the scalp, talk to a doctor.
-You may need to get your child a prescription-strength shampoo or an antifungal lotion or cream containing steroids.
+If over-the-counter dandruff shampoos don't improve your child's dandruff, or if seborrhea develops in places other than the scalp, talk to a doctor.
+You may need to get your child a prescription-strength shampoo, an antifungal lotion, or cream containing steroids.

 After treatment, some people will notice that areas of skin that had seborrhea will be lighter in color than the rest of their skin.
 This is more common in those with darker skin.
 This color difference will fade over time and the skin's color will eventually return to normal.

 Dandruff is a chronic condition, meaning it can't be cured, but it can almost always be kept under control.
-Once it's under control, it's usually impossible to detect and will go from being a problem on your child's scalp to something that's barely on his or her mind.
+Once it's under control, it's usually impossible to detect and will go from being a problem to something that's barely on your child's mind.